erober416/lsystem-viewer/README.md

 $ sbt run
 ```
 # Viewing your first L-System
 When launching the software the GUI will at first display several buttons.
-The quickest way to get started with rendering is pressing ```choose file``` option and navigating to the ```examples``` directory.
+The quickest way to get started with rendering is pressing ```choose file``` option and choosing a file from the ```examples``` directory.
 Several example L-System specification files are within.
 These are mostly classic examples from *Algorithmic Beauty of Plants*.
+It varies for each one whether 2D or 3D looks better.
+After choosing ```Display 2D``` or ```Display 3D```, the scene will switch to camera mode.
+It will be empty until the current L-System is iterated by pressing <kbd>space</kbd>.
 # Controls
 * Use <kbd>→</kbd> to rotate camera clockwise around z-axis
 * Use <kbd>←</kbd> to rotate camera counter-clockwise around z-axis